10 Free Agent Pitchers the White Sox Should Consider

 Potential Contract: 3 years, $39M.
 Taillon posted a sub-4.00 ERA and has a projected market value of around $14M.
 FanGraphs crowdsourcing put him at around $12M, while starters like him last season (Alex Wood, Yusei Kikuchi, Jon Gray, Anthony DeSclafani) got around $12-$14M.
 So, I went right in the middle with this multi-year deal for a mid-rotation arm with very intriguing stuff.

-Ross Stripling has had a very interesting career between the Dodgers and Blue Jays.
-Often a reliever with the Dodgers who was occasionally given the opportunity to start, Stripling fought harder for starter innings towards the end of his tenure with the Dodgers, to mixed results.
-The same mixed results occurred when he came over to Toronto initially, but in 2022, he posted some of the best numbers of his career while also posting the most innings.
-The biggest change was a move back to some of the things that made him successful in Los Angeles: fewer fastballs, and more sliders.
-The newest feature: a devastating changeup with a whiff rate of 34%.
-He's built an arsenal that can get him enough swings and misses to become a back end of the rotation piece with some confidence, though with a career-high of just 134.1 innings pitched, it remains to be seen just how many innings a team could reasonably expect to get from the soon-to-be 33-year-old.

-Potential Contract: 2 years, $22M with a third-year option.
-Stripling's 2022 season is going to earn him the chance to get a pretty nice contract, but his age and the number of innings teams could reasonably expect him to handle will hold him back.
-If the White Sox are looking to potentially get Davis Martin or Garrett Crochet some opportunities to start games, Stripling would be a great bulk starter that would also leave opportunities for others to get chances.
-He's a solid pitcher who keeps his walk rate low (3.7% in 2022), and this is something that any team could use, especially the White Sox.

-Read about the next six names the White Sox could consider signing this offseason - including a familiar face - by finishing this article at soxon35th.com
+Read about the other names the White Sox could consider signing this offseason - including a familiar face - by finishing this article at soxon35th.com